 CP15/14 is also available on the FCA’s website as CP14/14

-The consultation will close on Friday 31 October 2014.
+The consultation closed on Friday 31 October 2014.

 Please address any PRA related comments or enquiries to CP15_14@bankofengland.co.uk